Elections New Brunswick, Canada

 Q. How do I apply for election employment?

 A. The Returning Officer for each region is responsible for hiring all workers needed during an election for their district.
-Workers need not be a qualified elector, and may even be 16 or 17 years old.
-Students must have permission from their school to work during school hours.
+Generally workers must be qualified to vote, but 16 and 17 year olds can work at some election jobs with their school’s permission.

-An election officer cannot be a family associates (spouse, parent, child, or brother or sister) of any candidate or candidate’s spouse.
+An election officer cannot be a close relative (spouse, parent, child, or brother or sister) of any candidate or candidate’s spouse.

 Q. Can I work for the election if I am a relative of a candidate?